itsdax/Runescape-Web-Walker-Engine/README.md

 # Runescape-Web-Walker-Engine
-#### An open-sourced world walker for Rune Scape written in Java for TriBot.
+##### Open-sourced world walker engine and path generation for Rune Scape written in Java.

 ## How to import to Tribot Scripts Folder
 - Simply copy the webwalker_logic package inside your scripts directory!
-If you need further help, the visit the [Scripting Help Channel](https://discord.gg/T7QeCm3) on Tribot discord.
+(View below) If you need further help, the visit the [Scripting Help Channel](https://discord.gg/T7QeCm3) on Tribot discord.
+- You can also clone this repo directly in your scripts directory with a few tweaks.

 <p align="center">
   <img src="http://i.imgur.com/Age76Qx.png"/>